NotDarkn/ultradocs/docs/any/1-limbo/any-1-1.md

         Fire saws as you enter the arena, place all of your magnets on the bottom center of the exit door then fire an oversaw.
     </p>
     <p>
-        Whiplash and jumpstart one of the strays, fire nails into it until it dies, then throw a few coins for additional conduction.
+        Whiplash and jumpstart one of the schisms, fire nails into it until it dies, then throw a few coins for additional conduction.
     </p>
     <p>
         Stand in the center of the room facing straight up, and <a href="/speedrun-tech#nukes">Nuke</a> when the drones spawn.